Swedish bookseller Gui Minhai 'abducted' by Chinese agents

 "We are in constant communication with Chinese officials and we are treating the case with the utmost seriousness," Helena Storm told CNN on Tuesday.

+A spokeswoman for China's foreign ministry repeatedly declined to provide information on Gui's case, or be drawn on the issue of his citizenship during a regular press briefing Tuesday.

+"All foreigners in China, including diplomats in foreign embassies and consulates, must not violate international law or Chinese laws," said Hua Chunying.
+"That's common sense and a basic principle."

-China's foreign ministry and police authorities have yet to respond to CNN's requests for comment.
+Chinese police authorities have yet to respond to CNN's request for comment.

 Previous incident